an978607/Tower-Defense/architecture.md

 ![World Map](https://user-images.githubusercontent.com/78228038/107892584-16e34200-6ef4-11eb-906a-88e3625d223e.png)
 ![LEVEL 1 Setup](https://user-images.githubusercontent.com/78228038/107892168-63794e00-6ef1-11eb-86b5-9464f4add086.png)

+- The start screen is the opening that provides the user with the name of game.
+When the user presses start, the world map will be viewed.
+- The world map allows the user to their current status in terms of their current level, remaining lives, and available currency.
+- When the user selects an unlocked level, a game will begin.
+Before the first wave of enemies enter, the user will be able to view and purchase available towers.
+Their current currency amount will be easily viewable in the corner of the screen.
+When a tower is selected, the user will be able to see the range of the tower.
+When the user has completed setting up their base, they will press the start button to begin.

 # Resource Management
 We will limit the number of unique enemys we have in the game.
 Instead of introducing a stronger type each level we will change up the combinations of enemies to increase difficulty.
 This lessens the number of assets we need for each enemy.
 # Performance